RESIDENT PUBLIC ADJUSTER APPRENTICE APPOINTMENT

 - Public Adjusting Firms will log in directly to eAppoint to submit the appointment.

-- Supervising Public Adjusters can access eAppoint logging into their MyProfileaccount.
+- Supervising Public Adjusters can access eAppoint by logging into their MyProfileaccount.

 - A person cannot hold more than one adjuster appointment at a time.